pulp-platform/pulpissimo/README.md

 This command builds the ELF binary with UART as the default io peripheral.
 The binary will be stored at `build/pulpissimo/[app_name]/[app_name]`.

+### Core selection
+By default, PULPissimo is configured to use the RI5CY core with floating-point support being enabled.
+To switch to Ibex (and disable floating-point support), the following steps need to be performed.

+1. Switch hardware configuration

+   Open the file `fpga/pulpissimo-<board_target>/rtl/xilinx_pulpissimo.v` and change the `CORE_TYPE` parameter to the preferred value.
+Change the value of the `USE_FPU` parameter from `1` to `0`.
+Save the file and regenerate the FPGA bitstream.

+2. Switch SDK configuration

+   Instead of sourcing `configs/pulpissimo.sh` when configuring the SDK, source `configs/pulpissimo_ibex.sh`.

 ### GDB and OpenOCD
 In order to execute our application on the FPGA we need to load the binary into